GoogleChrome/web.dev/src/site/content/en/blog/largest-contentful-paint/index.md

 ![Largest Contentful Paint timeline from google.com](lcp-google-filmstrip.png)

 In the first example, the Instagram logo is loaded relatively early and it remains the largest element even as other content is progressively shown.
-And in the example Google search results page example, the largest element is a paragraph of text that is displayed before any of the images or logo finish loading.
-Since all the individual images are smaller than this paragraph of text, it remains the largest element throughout the load process.
+In the Google search results page example, the largest element is a paragraph of text that is displayed before any of the images or logo finish loading.
+Since all the individual images are smaller than this paragraph, it remains the largest element throughout the load process.

 {% Aside %}
   In the first frame of the Instagram timeline, you may notice the camera logo does not have a green box around it.
-That's because it's an `<svg>` element, and `<svg>` elements are not currently considered as LCP candidates.
+That's because it's an `<svg>` element, and `<svg>` elements are not currently considered LCP candidates.
 The first LCP candidate is the text in the second frame.
 {% endAside %}

 ## How to measure Largest Contentful Paint in JavaScript